The Cobbe Collection at Hatchlands Park

 Harpsichord by Zenti

-Harpsichords are instruments in which the strings are plucked rather than struck by rebounding hammers as in a piano.
+Harpsichords are instruments in which the strings are plucked rather than struck by rebounding hammers as they are in a piano.
 Girolamo Zenti made them for the Medici family, Queen Christina of Sweden, in England for Charles II and for Louis XIV at Versailles.
-There are seven surviving instruments by Zenti and this is the oldest, from 1622.
+There are seven surviving instruments by Zenti, this is the oldest dating from 1622.

 Harpsichord by Ruckers

 The Ruckers family of Antwerp were the greatest of all harpsichord makers.
 This example was built by Andreas Ruckers in 1636.
 It underwent ‘ravalement’, a process of enlarging to add more notes, by Henri Hemsch in 1763.
 Decorated with a beautiful Flemish landscape it's believed to have belonged to the Savoy family.

 Virginals by John Player

 Virginals are rectangular instruments with a plucking action as in a harpsichord.
 Built by John Player in 1664, the year of the Restoration, this instrument is likely to be a survivor from the Royal Household of Charles II.
 It's branded with the letters WP on its front left panel, used to mark items belonging to Whitehall Palace.